Dougan Scholars Certificate Program Frequently Asked Questions

 Statistics.
 Undergraduates most commonly meet this prerequisite through earning at least a B grade in Stat 23400.

 Dougan Scholars may count a maximum of two college-level sections toward their Dougan Scholars course requirements, if taken prior to enrollment in the program.
 If an MBA-level section is available, you should take it—many college-level sections may not count as prerequisites for higher-level Booth sections, thereby limiting the electives you may enroll in.

-We recommend that Dougan Scholars take one Booth course per quarter to stay on track to complete the requirements prior to your graduating quarter.
-Please consult your College advisor and the Dougan Scholars program director to determine which Booth courses are appropriate for your academic plan.
+We recommend that Dougan Scholars take one Booth course per quarter to stay on track to complete the requirements prior to your graduating quarter, especially during their first quarter in the program.
+Dougan Scholars may petition to take more than one Booth course in a quarter, pending consultation with their College advisors and the Dougan Scholars program director to determine which Booth courses are appropriate for their academic plans.

-Dougan Scholars may not take a Booth class in the quarter prior to graduation, since the College does not accept Booth provisional grades for courses taken in the graduating quarter.
+Dougan Scholars must complete their 6 Booth courses before the quarter they intend to graduate, since the College does not accept Booth provisional grades for courses taken in the graduating quarter.

 Yes, as a Dougan Scholar, you may study abroad for one quarter.
 You will need to assess your trajectory for the six courses you intend to take at Booth and determine how they tie in to your timeline for studying abroad.

 As a Dougan Scholar, you’ll be matched with a second-year Booth student mentor and participate in cocurricular programming that complements your coursework.
 Programming is often offered in collaboration with Booth's research centers, with multiple opportunities to attend professional development events throughout the quarter.
 Dougan Scholars are expected to complete a minimum of three events each quarter.